Life giving resources. Faithfully delivered.

 You should choose The Message if:

-Our Top Recommendation for The Message:
+Our Top Recommendations for The Message:

+Why not try?
 The Message Gift and Award Edition

 Experience the Bible's story in a fresh, new way.
 This edition presents Eugene Peterson's complete paraphrase in a clear, single-column format that's perfect for immersive reading.
 Shop Now